clogerfo/clogerfo.github.io/_pages/home.md

   overlay_image: /images/nyc_header.jpg
   actions:
     - label: "About me"
       url: "/about/"
 excerpt: "Click below for info about me."
 intro:
-  -excerpt: 'Thanks for stopping by.
+  - excerpt: 'Thanks for stopping by.
 Here you can learn more about me and what I'm up to.'
 feature_row1:
   - image_path: /images/strikezone.png
     alt: "placeholder image 2"